 Kill all the existing chrome.exe processes using the End Task command.

-Delete Chrome Profile Folder
+Step 3: Delete the Chrome Profile Folder and Files

 - Launch Windows File Explorer ( + ).